allefeld/htcondor-matlab/README.md

     condorMonitorJob(jobHandle)

-The function scans standard output, standard error and HTCondor log files of all tasks and prints overview information at regular intervals.
+This function scans standard output, standard error and HTCondor log files of all tasks and prints overview information at regular intervals.
 It assumes a specific form of the standard output: A line with no leading whitespace is considered a 'primary message', a line with leading whitespace a 'secondary message'.
 This way, information about larger processing units in the task can be separated from information that tracks progress within these units.
 The output has tabular form with the following structure:
 – The first column shows the task ID.
 Tasks with error messages are marked with an asterisk, '`*`'.
 – The second column shows the last primary message.
 – The third column shows the last secondary message since the last primary message.